microsoft/Oryx/doc/configuration.md

 --------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------
 PhpVersion                      | Platform's version that Oryx will use to run the app                                      | "8.0.3"
 OperationId                     | Used to correlate with logs.
 Track telemetries whether build is passed or failed.         | "\|lTpVCq2KGuY=.e6f14074_"
-SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "/tmp/sampleapps/nodejs/helloworld-nuxtjs/"
+SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "nodejs/helloworld-nuxtjs/"
 PlatformName                    | Name of Oryx supported platform name                                                      | "php"
 CompressDestinationDir          | Determines whether app is compressed to allow decompression for performance improvements  | "false"
-PhpComposerVersion *            | Version of the php composer that was detected                                             | "2.0.8"

 Ruby fields                     |       Description                                                                         |      Example
 --------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------
 RubyVersion                     | Platform's version that Oryx will use to run the app                                      | "2.7.2"
 OperationId                     | Used to correlate with logs.
 Track telemetries whether build is passed or failed.         | "\|lTpVCq2KGuY=.e6f14074_"
-SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "/tmp/sampleapps/nodejs/helloworld-nuxtjs/"
+SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "nodejs/helloworld-nuxtjs/"
 PlatformName                    | Name of Oryx supported platform name                                                      | "ruby"
 CompressDestinationDir          | Determines whether app is compressed to allow decompression for performance improvements  | "false"
-CustomBuildCommand  |       |

 Java fields                     |       Description                                                                         |      Example
 --------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------
 JavaVersion                     | Platform's version that Oryx will use to run the app                                      | "11.0.8"
 OperationId                     | Used to correlate with logs.
 Track telemetries whether build is passed or failed.         | "\|lTpVCq2KGuY=.e6f14074_"
-SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "/tmp/sampleapps/nodejs/helloworld-nuxtjs/"
+SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "nodejs/helloworld-nuxtjs/"
 PlatformName                    | Name of Oryx supported platform name                                                      | "java"
 CompressDestinationDir          | Determines whether app is compressed to allow decompression for performance improvements  | "false"
-MavenVersion *                  | Version of Java's build tool  | "3.6.3"

 Hugo fields                     |       Description                                                                         |      Example
 --------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------
 HugoVersion                     | Platform's version that Oryx will use to run the app                                      | "0.81.0"
 OperationId                     | Used to correlate with logs.
 Track telemetries whether build is passed or failed.         | "\|lTpVCq2KGuY=.e6f14074_"
-SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "/tmp/sampleapps/nodejs/helloworld-nuxtjs/"
+SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "nodejs/helloworld-nuxtjs/"
 PlatformName                    | Name of Oryx supported platform name                                                      | "hugo"
 CompressDestinationDir          | Determines whether app is compressed to allow decompression for performance improvements  | "false"